influxdata/influxdb-client-js/influxdb-client-apis.expressionstatement.md

 ## ExpressionStatement interface

-May consist of an expression that does not return a value and is executed solely for its side-effects
+May consist of an expression that doesn't return a value and is executed solely for its side-effects

 <b>Signature:</b>